Nuimo/ada-website-byggemandbob/pages/NLP_bagofwords.md

 ![Average rating and revenue for each cluster](figures/posters/best_rating_final.png){:width="100%"}

 ### Lowest Rated Movies - The clusters that reviewers slaughter
+In this end of the scale we find the movies that did not to well with reviewers.
+The worst an third worst rated clusters looks respectively like the classic evil doctor/virus/epidemic turns into monster and the alien invasion movies that we have all seen.
+These plots might be to for reached to fall into the likes of the typical reviewer.
+In the second to last place we find movies that semem as if they could be based on video-games.
+One common view of these movies are that they just do not live up to the expectations of the enthusiastic "gamers".

 ![Average rating and revenue for each cluster](figures/posters/worst_rating_final.png){:width="100%"}